Guidance

 goal vs directive

 goal belongs in Guidance — it defines what the AI is optimising for across the whole interaction.
 Directive contains the specific task to execute.
-Think of goal as the success criterion and directive as the concrete instruction.

 Guidance(